2024

 What I Did

-I led the migration of our design system documentation from static Figma frames to a more accessible platform, ensuring better alignment between design and development.
+I led the migration of our design system documentation from static Figma frames to a more accessible platform for better alignment between design and development.

-As the project's sole contributor, I worked closely with the CPO and designers, establishing a structured documentation process through iterative feedback.
+As the project's sole contributor, I worked closely with the CPO, designers, and engineers establishing a structured documentation process through iterative feedback.

 The Challenge